 hazelnoot aan boom

-As part of HazelSamen, farmers Johan, Len, Betty and Filip are involved in a new collaboration focused on growing and processing hazelnuts.
-They have support from Migino, ILVO, Boerenbond Projecten and Flanders’ FOOD.
+As part of HazelSamen, farmers Johan, Len, Betty and Filip were involved in a new collaboration focusing on growing and processing hazelnuts.
+They received support from Migino, ILVO, Boerenbond Projecten and Flanders’ FOOD.

 Why this project?